Melegoz/CourseraGettingAndCleaningData/README.md

 Within your working directory, source and run the `run_analysis.R`

 ## The output of the script:
-The output is a .txt file named `calculated_tidy_data.txt` which contains the tidy and clean dataset with the average of each feature for each activity performed by each subject
+The output is a .txt file named `calculated_tidy_data.txt` which contains the tidy and clean dataset with the average of each variable for each activity performed by each subject

 Acknowledgements:
 =================